RachanaYekkirala18/UMBC-DATA606-Capstone/docs/Report.md

 ## Model Training

 ### Models:
 Various models such as Linear Regression, Decision Trees, Random Forests, and Neural Networks can be used for predictive analytics.
+I have chosen XGBoost Regressor, Cat Boost Regressor, LightGBM.

 ### Training Process:
 - Split the dataset into training and testing sets (e.g., 80/20 or 70/30).
 - Use Python packages such as scikit-learn, TensorFlow, etc.
-- Develop in environments like Jupyter Notebook, Google Colab, or GitHub Codespaces.
+- Develop in environments like Google Colab.

 ### Performance Measurement:
 Use metrics like RMSE, MAE, and R2 score to evaluate model performance.